Romain Rolland: Biography

 In 1937, he came back to live in Vézelay, which, in 1940, was occupied by the Germans.
 During the occupation, he isolated himself in complete solitude.
 Never stopping his work, in 1940, he finished his memoirs.
 He also placed the finishing touches on his musical research on the life of Ludwig van Beethoven.
 Shortly before his death, he wrote Péguy (1944), in which he examines religion and socialism through the context of his memories.
 He died on 30 December 1944 in Vézelay.

 In 1921, his close friend the Austrian writer Stefan Zweig published his biography (in English Romain Rolland: The Man and His Works).
 Zweig profoundly admired Rolland, whom he once described as "the moral consciousness of Europe" during the years of turmoil and War in Europe.
 Zweig wrote at length about his friendship with Rolland in his own autobiography (in English The World of Yesterday), discussing, for example, their failed efforts to organize a conference of antiwar intellectuals from both warring camps in neutral Switzerland.

 Victor Serge was appreciative of Rolland's interventions on his behalf but ultimately thoroughly disappointed by Rolland's refusal to break publicly with Stalin and the repressive Soviet regime.
 The entry for 4 May 1945, a few weeks after Rolland's death, in Serge's Notebooks: 1936-1947 notes acidly that "At age seventy the author of Jean-Christophe allowed himself to be covered with the blood spilled by a tyranny of which he was a faithful adulator."
+However, this is completely denied by Romain Rolland's biographer Bernard Duchatelet in his French biography Romain Rolland: Tel qu'en lui-même.
+Duchatelet and other Rollandians believe that Rolland remained faithful to his own well-known integrity.

+Rolland's life was 'the story of a conscience', as mentioned in the title of the book on him by Alex Aronson.

 Hermann Hesse dedicated Siddhartha to Romain Rolland "my dear friend".